 What does a scrupulosity cycle look like?
-I gave a short explanation of the loop of obsessions and compulsions in What is Scrupulosity?
+I gave a short explanation of the loop of obsessions and compulsions on the What is Scrupulosity? page.
 But in reality, it’s not linear or simple.
 The cycle is less a neat sequence of steps like those of a winding staircase and more the disorientation and unpredictability of a tornado.
 The steps are not clear-cut, but rather, multiple may be happening at once, bleeding into each other and impossible to completely parse out.
 However, there is some sort of pattern to the cycle, so I’ll do my best to describe an example from my life below.

 The thought comes, prompted by a variety of things or, often, nothing in particular: “You don’t have a relationship with the Lord.
 You’re faking it, all to comfort yourself or to get attention.”
 I become wrapped up in this thought—what if it’s true?
 It feels like it could be true.
 It certainly explains my experience of wavering uncertainty and lack of assurance.
 Because it feels like it’s true, and it seems to accurately describe my symptoms, it must be true.
 This creates anxiety, so I begin praying, but that prayer is soon drowned out by more self-focus and doubt.

 At some point, I realize I’m stuck in this cycle of continuous thoughts and wrestling, which is largely self-focused and grace-forgetting.
 I know I should look to Jesus, so I try to.
 I confess that in my obsessing I’m trying to figure it out on my own; I’m trying to save myself by “saying the prayer right” or “properly confessing” instead of trusting in the sufficiency of Christ.

 Well, what if this self-sufficiency is just pride?
 Better be safe than sorry—so I confess it.

 But as I confess this pride, another thought sneaks in: “You just confessed your pride to appear humble.
 Now you’re taking pride in your apparent humility.”